MindThoth/Deckbrain/PROJECT_GUIDE.md

 DeckBrain uses a simple but strict structure for branches and logs so that humans and AI models can collaborate without making a mess.

+For detailed commit and logging guidelines, see `docs/engineering/commit_and_log_guidelines.md`.

 ### Branches

 - main